biotop/biotop-website-hugo/content/about.md

 To this end, it is pivotal to create an organisational culture that fosters transdisciplinary collaboration in small teams on an institutional level.
 In addition, science communication and collaboration with artists shall become cornerstones of the day-to-day work.
 We aim to actively engage the public in our reserach process in the context of **citizen science** projects ({{<citeID "noauthor2015">}}, {{<citeID "Bonney2014">}}), and to provide the public with emancipatory tools such as **data visualisation platforms** to facilitate and encourage access to complex problems.

-Another component of our idea of designing our organisational culture from the ground with the public in mind, is to form **innovation partnerships** where we accompany members of the public, who have identified a particular problem in their daily life, and provide them with tools, scientific expertise and design competence, to collaboratively work on solutions.
+Another component of our idea of designing our organisational culture from the ground up and with the public in mind, is to form **innovation partnerships** where we accompany members of the public, who have identified a particular problem in their daily life, and provide them with tools, scientific expertise and design competence to collaboratively work on solutions.

 ### Research Areas
 Our research will focus on problems that arise at the interface between **biology, chemistry, physics, computer science** and **applied mathematics**, such as research questions concerned with computational genomics, regulation in biological systems, or the development of self-organising materials,  as well as the investgation of complex systems in the context of biology, neuroscience and economics.